 Student groups are essential parts of the Jacobs Institute community.
 We provide meeting, teaching, and event space in Jacobs Hall for student clubs and DeCals focused on design and technological innovation.
 10C (the Design Lounge), 210, 220, and 310 Jacobs are all reservable for student activities; you can read about 210, 220, and 310 Jacobs here and about the Design Lounge here.

 Use of Jacobs Hall facilities may be revoked if a group is found to be violating building access and safety policies, including:

-Request regular club meeting space via this form; apply by November 12th for priority consideration.
+Request spring 2018 regular club meeting space via this form; apply by November 12th for priority consideration.
 Club meetings should fall within Jacobs Hall’s extended access hours.
 All club members will need cardkey access to Jacobs Hall for after-hours and weekend meetings.

 Club access privileges do not include Maker Pass access; please ask your members to get their own individual Maker Passes if they would like access to Jacobs Hall equipment and tools.
 To reserve space for one-time events involving non-club members, see the Student Events section below.

 We host DeCals from all disciplines, so long as they align with the Jacobs Institute’s mission and would benefit from Jacobs Hall’s teaching facilities.
 As with all Jacobs Hall courses, we encourage DeCal students to participate in the community activities that take in Jacobs Hall (e.g., the Jacobs Design Showcase).